vercel/next.js/turbopack/crates/turbo-persistence/README.md

 #### Index Block

 * 1 byte block type (0: index block)
-* 3 bytes entry count
-* foreach entry (expect first)
-  * 4 bytes position in block after header
-* Max block size: 4 GB

-An Index block contains `n` keys, which specify `n - 1` key ranges (eq key goes into the prev range, except for the first key).
-Between these `n` keys there are `n - 1` 2 byte block indicies that point to the block that contains the key range.
+An Index block contains `n` 8 bytes hashes, which specify `n - 1` hash ranges (eq hash goes into the prev range, except for the first key).
+Between these `n` hashes there are `n - 1` 2 byte block indicies that point to the block that contains the hash range.

+The hashes are sorted.

+`n` is `(block size + 1) / 10`

 #### Key Block